suhaisheng/blog.io/about.md

 ---

 **Biography**
-- I am a first-year graduate student in the Computer Vision Laboratory, Shanghai Jiao Tong University, advised by Prof. Xu Zhao.
+- I am a second-year graduate student in the Computer Vision Laboratory, Shanghai Jiao Tong University, advised by Prof. Xu Zhao.
 I received my B.Eng from School of Information Science and Engineering at Central South University in 2017.

 **Education**